Gospel of Mark

-The Gospel of Mark is the second of the four canonical gospels and one of the three synoptic Gospels.
-It tells of the ministry of Jesus from his baptism by John the Baptist to his death, burial, and the discovery of his empty tomb.
-It portrays Jesus as a teacher, an exorcist, a healer, and a miracle worker, though it does not expound upon the miraculous birth or divine pre-existence.
-He refers to himself as the Son of Man.
-He is called the Son of God but keeps his messianic nature secret; even his disciples fail to understand him.
-All this is in keeping with Christian interpretation of prophecy, which is believed to foretell the fate of the messiah as suffering servant.
+The Gospel of Mark is the second of the four canonical Gospels and one of the three synoptic Gospels.
+It tells of the ministry of Jesus from his baptism by John the Baptist to his death, the burial of his body, and the discovery of his empty tomb.
+It portrays Jesus as a teacher, an exorcist, a healer, and a miracle worker.
+Jesus refers to himself as the Son of Man and is called the Son of God, though he keeps his messianic nature secret; even his disciples fail to understand him.
+This is in keeping with the Christian interpretation of prophecy, which is believed to foretell the fate of the messiah as a suffering servant.

-Early church tradition teaches that the gospel of Mark was written in Rome by Mark, a follower and interpreter of Peter.
-Most scholars, on the other hand, believe that Mark was written anonymously for a gentile audience, probably in Rome, sometime shortly before or after the destruction of the Second Temple in 70 AD.

-The gospel has been variously dated between 35 and 74 AD, with the majority of scholars placing it between 66 and 74 AD—shortly before or after the destruction of the Second Temple in 70 AD.
+Traditionally attributed to Mark the Evangelist, the companion of the Apostle Peter, the gospel is anonymous, and scholarship is inconclusive on its authorship.
+It is dated to around 70 AD and was likely written in Rome for a gentile audience.
+Mark is classified as an ancient biography and was meant to strengthen the faith of its readers.
+Most scholars hold that Mark is the earliest gospel and was used by both Matthew and Luke.
+Mark has therefore often been seen as the most reliable gospel, though this has recently been challenged.